mahendrapaipuri/ceems/website/docs/deployments/guide.md

 ```

 Replace the placeholders with values and install the file at `/etc/grafana/provisioning/datasources`.
-Now restarting the Grafana must include all the newly provisioned datasources.
+Now restarting Grafana must include all the newly provisioned datasources.

 The next step is to setup dashboards to visualize the metrics of compute units.
 This can be done using Grafana provisioning as well.
 A reference set of dashboards
-are provided in the [repository](https://github.com/mahendrapaipuri/ceems/tree/main/thirdparty/grafana).
+is provided in the [repository](https://github.com/mahendrapaipuri/ceems/tree/main/thirdparty/grafana).
 More details on the dashboards are provided in the
 [README](https://github.com/mahendrapaipuri/ceems/blob/main/thirdparty/grafana/README.md).

 ## Optional Steps

-Note that with above installation steps, a functional CEEMS deployment can be assured.
+Note that with the above installation steps, a functional CEEMS deployment can be assured.
 However,
 if access control to Prometheus data must be enforced, an additional component
 [CEEMS LB](../components/ceems-lb.md) must be also deployed.
 In a nutshell this component sits
 between Grafana and Prometheus to introspect the queries coming from Grafana to verify if the